 Can screen protectors change friction?

-Yes, different materials significantly affect surface feel.
+Yes, different materials significantly alter how the screen feels.

 Is lower friction always better?

-Not necessarily—too little friction can reduce control.
+No, too little friction can reduce control and accuracy.

 How can I restore smoothness?